-Committed to overhauling last year’s lockdown birthday celebrations, this traveller planned a joyous vacation amid the vistas of Landour.
+Committed to overhauling her previous lockdown birthday celebrations, this traveller planned a joyous vacation amid the vistas of Landour.
 The world, however, had other plans.
-By Natasha Patidar
+Text and photographs by Natasha Patidar

 Having spent my birthday in 2020 alone cutting a jam sandwich as a cake in a containment zone with a raging pandemic, I had vowed that 2021 will be different.
 And thus, I planned a short trip to celebrate my birthday in Landour this April, right before the second wave of Coronavirus hit us.